frankenbeans/MZ2SYNTH/README.md

 The value of lnp influences the extent to which the sine voices will roll in amplitude as frequency approaches the Nyquist frequency correponding to the selected sampling frequency.
-Specificcally,
+Specifically,
 - 0 means that there will no roll-off
 - between 0 and 1 will result in a steep roll-off beginning at higher frequencies but rolling off steeply, thus preserving more high frequencies
 - values greater than 1 will result in a gentle roll-off beginning at lower frequencies, thus tending to roll of more high frequencies.
+This is probably not mathematically perfect, but it works and a single parameter sets the extent of sine roll-off.

 ## NOTE